-A. The Deputy Head for inclusion and the SENDCO have a joint responsibility for policy and procedures.
-Our SENDCO manages the day to day provision and planning and works closely with Teaching Assistants and support teachers.
-Our team of well-trained Teaching Assistants and Support Teachers provides much of the support in the classroom.
-If your child has an Education Health Care Plan, they will have an allocated specialist for you to communicate with.
+A. The Deputy Head for Inclusion and the Assistant Head (Inclusion and SEND) have a joint responsibility for policy and procedures.

+Our Assistant Head and Deputy SENDCO manages the day to day provision and planning and works closely with Teaching Assistants and our SEN Teacher.
+Our team of well-trained Teaching Assistants and SEN Teacher provide much of the support in the classroom.
+If your child has an Education Health Care Plan, they will have an allocated member of staff for you to communicate with.